 NASA Engineer Wins Space Act Award Invention that Helps Deaf People Hear Again

-More than 100 inventors, including the father of the cochlear implant, received recognition at the Sixth Annual Kennedy Space Center Space Act Award Luncheon today.
-KSC’s Technology Commercialization Office Chief Jim Aliberti and Spaceport Engineering and Technology Director Jim Heald welcomed the inventors to KSC Visitor Complex’s Debus Center.
+More than 100 inventors, including the father of the cochlear implant, received recognition at the Sixth Annual Kennedy Space Center Space Act Award Luncheon.
+KSC’s Technology Commercialization Office Chief Jim Aliberti and Spaceport Engineering and Technology Director Jim Heald welcomed the inventors.
+NASA held the event at the KSC Visitor Complex’s Debus Center.

 “It makes my day to see this becoming an annual thing,” Bridges said.
 “You’re creating a standard and improving the quality of life.”